g2a-com/klio/docs/output-handling.md

 ### Tags

-Using `klio_tags` command you may specify multiple tags which will be added to each line.
+Using `klio_tags` command you may specify multiple tags which will be added to each log line.
 You may use these tags to distinguish various steps of command execution.

 **Examples**